 Taking Preventative Measures to Protect Images on Your Website

-We will specifically be taking a look at disabling your website visitors’ ability to right-click to save images, watermarking and hotlink protection.
+We will specifically look at disabling your website visitors’ ability to right-click to save images, watermarking, and hotlink protection.

-1. Disabling ‘Right Click’ on Images
+1. Disabling ‘Right-Click’ on Images

-Modula has a dedicated right-click protection extension that does just as the name implies: it protects images on your website by disabling right click and alt/option click on images which prevents people from downloading them and copying them.
+Modula has a dedicated right-click protection extension.
+It protects images on your website by disabling right-clicking, and the alt/option click on images, which prevents people from downloading and copying them.

 Here’s how to enable this feature with Modula.

-- Once the gallery loads, scroll down until you see the Miscellaneous tab in the Settings section.
+- Once the gallery loads, scroll down until you see the Miscellaneous (Misc) tab in the Settings section.
 Toggle the switch next to Protection to on and click Save changes.

-- You’ll then need to update the gallery and if you visit the page and try to right click on an image, you’ll see that nothing happens.
+- You’ll then need to update the gallery, and if you visit the page and try to right-click on an image, you’ll see that nothing happens.

 So when it comes to watermarking, you can either put a huge, annoying watermark over the whole image to prevent image theft or not put one at all.

-Here, you’ll need to upload an image that you’d like to use as your watermark.
-This can be your logo or your submark or simply a copyright symbol followed by your business name.
+Here, you’ll need to upload an image you’d like to use as your watermark.
+It can be your logo, submark, or a copyright symbol followed by your business name.

 Once the gallery loads, scroll down in the Settings section and click on the Watermark tab.
 Here, toggle the switch to on, then press the button that says Watermark images.

-3. Hotlink Protection
+4. Hotlink Protection

-The good thing is that if you’re using a content delivery network, just like Cloudflare – which we highly recommend as it will help you speed up your website and ensure that it loads as fast as possible.
+The good thing is that if you’re using a content delivery network, just like Cloudflare – we highly recommend it as it will help you speed up your website and ensure that it loads as fast as possible.